lajoiekatelyn/coe322-hw/homework07/README.md

 $ kubectl apply -f klajoie-test-python-debug.yml
 ```
 The console should output confirmation that you properly applied each deployment, persistent volume control, service, etc after each `kube apply -f` command and then you should be good to go using Kubernetes!
+NOTE: if users wish to user their own Flask API in the kubernetes cluster, they must change the image being pulled in `klajoie-test-flask-deployment` to their image on Docker Hub and then re-apply the kubernetes depolyment.

 ### Kubernetes Usage
 To use the cluster, first run the following comand